Fueled By Death Cast Ep. 26 - CLAIRE WINELAND

 Dustin: Do you think that's helped?

 Claire: Very much so yes.
 Very much so, and I have kind of ...
 'Cause I was raised in hospitals so much, that I'm so overly comfortable with doctors.
 I'm too comfortable with doctors.
 I don't respect them enough.
 So I have this kind of ...
-I've seen too many fuck up, and I've seen too many nurses fuck up, exponentially.
+I've seen too many fuck-ups, and I've seen too many nurses fuck up, exponentially.
 One time this nurse almost plugged me in, hooked me up to my IV without priming the line.

 Dustin: Oh my goodness.

 Claire: Which means that the whole line was filled with air.
 And if you get more than one inch of air into your blood, it kills you.
-And this was a central line, which meant the line lead directly to my heart.
+And this was a central line, which meant the line leading directly to my heart.
 So the moment that one inch would have gotten in, it would have gone directly to my heart.
 And my heart would've stopped.

 Dustin: Oh my god.

 Claire: And I ...
 She hooked up, it was twisted into the thing.
-She was about to press go, and I looked, and I noticed there was no tiny air bubbles in the tube.
+She was about to press go, and I looked, and I noticed there were no tiny air bubbles in the tube.
 And that's weird 'cause if there's fluid in it, there's normally little air bubbles.
 And I was like, "Hey did you prime this?"
 And she went ghost pale-

 Dustin: Oh my god.